This Chicken Pesto Spaghetti Squash is a healthy low-carb dinner idea loaded with chicken, cheese and pesto sauce—it tastes just like pasta!

 - You don’t even need to cut the squash.
 Just pierce it a few times with a knife so that it vents and put the whole thing on the trivet.

 - Set the Instant Pot to cook on high pressure for 15 minutes.
-This will perfectly cook at three pound squash.
-If yours is especially big, you can add another three minutes to the cooking time.
+If your squash is especially big, you can add another three minutes to the cooking time.

 - Allow the pressure to release naturally for at least ten minutes.

 - Remove the squash.
 Cut it in half and remove the seeds.
-Then you can scrape it into noodles.
+Then you can scrape it out.

 More spaghetti squash recipes